 Double Indemnity (1944) was key to defining Film Noir but also gave rise to some of the popular elements of the crime/thriller genre.
 Cynical, manipulative Phyllis Dietrichson enlists the reluctant Walter Neff into helping with her husband’s murder.
 Both criminal characters, but with wildly different outlooks.

-In France, the modern heist movie originated with Rififi (1955) and the famous half hour long silent heist – the apex of suspense within the heist arm of the genre.
-Whereas heist movies that followed would have the main heist climax the film, Rififi selects it as the centrepiece, using the third act to examine the human element of the fallout.
+In France, the modern heist movie originated with Rififi (1955) and the famous half-hour-long silent heist – the apex of suspense within the heist arm of the genre.
+Whereas heist movies that followed would have the main heist climax of the film, Rififi selects it as the centrepiece, using the third act to examine the human element of the fallout.

 The themes of the crime/thriller tend to encompass the build-up to and the fallout from crime such as betrayal, ruthless ambition and conspiracy; pessimism and corruption derived from the setting’s policing; or the suspenseful results of mistaken identity and undercover work.